United

 that at the end of the War, Israel had conquered portions of southern Lebanon

-and northern Sinai, however it returned these
+and northern Sinai, however it returned these territories to Lebanon and Egypt,

-Agreements.
-The Israeli leadership at
+respectively, as part of the Armistice Agreements.
+The Israeli leadership at that time and

-formally and legally acknowledged as internationally-recognized boundaries,
+legally acknowledged as internationally-recognized boundaries, however the Arab

-Agreement; see Article V, Paragraph 1).
-Thus,
+Article V, Paragraph 1).
+Thus, this Arab

-acquiescence to the relinquishment of Jewish title to these territories could
+relinquishment of Jewish title to these territories could turn the Arab de

-turn the Arab de facto control into de jure possession and
+facto control into de jure possession and sovereignty.

 The United Nations